 A student who does not start a fight but becomes involved in it will be charged with Bystander Battery if he/she could have avoided the fight.

-A student found to be in violation of this policy must participate in a Local Formal Hearing.
-Based on a finding of guilty at the Local Formal Hearing, the student is suspended for up to 10 school days and may be referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
+A student found to be in violation of this policy must participate in a Formal Hearing.
+Based on a finding of guilty at the Formal Hearing, the student is suspended for up to ten (10) school days and may be referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.

 4.7.7.
 Bullying/Hazing